Ficool

 A sheepish smile escapes me.

-He barks wildly,
+He barks wildly in response.

-"Not… so loud," I pinch the bridge of my nose between thumb and forefinger, massaging the knot tied between my brows.
+"Not… so loud."
+I pinch the bridge of my nose between thumb and forefinger, massaging the knot tied between my brows.

-Slowly, he rises onto his hind legs, paws dirtying my shirt by gently digging, claws prickle against chest hair.
+Slowly, he rises onto his hind legs, paws dirtying my shirt by gently digging.
+Claws prickle against chest hair.

-"What is it, boy—?"
+"What is it, boy?"

 "Bad dream?"
 Tim's voice calls out.